 - increase penalties and create new offences (for more information on penalties and offences, click here).

-Those affected by the security of payment legislation in NSW will need to consider the effect of these changes in relation to contracts that will be entered into after 21 October 2019.
+Those affected by the security of payment legislation in NSW will need to consider the effect of these changes in relation to contracts that will be entered into on or after 21 October 2019.
 That consideration may need to include making changes to contractual provisions concerning claims for payment.

 Significantly, the reforms appear to provide for a monthly entitlement to claim a progress payment even if the progress payment is a milestone payment.
 It will therefore be critical to contractually address the valuation of a monthly payment claim where the milestone has not been achieved at the time of the monthly claim.
 Additionally, the currently often-used approaches of creating pre-conditions to a reference date arising and limiting references dates after completion will need to be reconsidered.